jostmey/msm/cervical-cancer/README.md

 ```

 ## Modeling
-This model uses snippets from the T cell receptor sequences from ovarian tissue to predict if the tissue is "progress/same" or "regress".
-The model is fit on data from many individuals.
-The performance of the model is evaluated using a patient-holdout cross-validation.
-During the cross-validation, data from an individual is held out during the fitting procedure.
-That individual is then used to determine how the model performs on an individual not used for fitting.
-Every individual gets a turn being held out, which is why we must fit the model anew each time an individual is held out.
-Use the following commands to run the cross-validation.
-The commands assume you are running the model on a CUDA enabled GPU with at least 11GB of memory.
+This model employs snippets derived from T cell receptor sequences in ovarian tissue to predict whether the tissue is "progress/same" or "regress".
+The model is trained on data from numerous individuals, and its performance is assessed through patient-holdout cross-validation.
+During the cross-validation process, data from a single individual is withheld during the fitting procedure, and subsequently used to evaluate the model's performance on data not included in the fitting.
+Each individual takes a turn as the holdout, necessitating the model to be refit each time a different individual is held out.
+To execute the cross-validation, use the following commands, which assume you are running the model on a CUDA-enabled GPU with a minimum of 11GB memo.
 ```
 mkdir -p bin
 python3 train_val.py --seed 1 --holdouts 112015051_3_38 --output bin/1